Detroit Michigan, USA Travel Guide

 It's a good idea to confirm with establishments beforehand.

-Eastern Market offers fresh produce, meats, baked goods, and prepared foods year-round, with peak activity each Saturday.
+Eastern Market offers fresh produce, meats, baked goods, and prepared foods year-round, with the highest activity each Saturday.